Skip to main content Events | Leo Baeck Institute London

 Writing on the Wall: The Unfolding Persecution of Jews 1933 to 1939

-This lecture looks at the response of Jews to incidents of persecution and humiliation from Hitler coming to power in 1933 through to the outbreak of the Second World War.
-It will argue that while the Holocaust could not be predicted the level of persecution escalated during the period.
+Join us for a compelling lecture which explores the responses of Jews to incidents of persecution and humiliation under Nazi rule, from Hitler coming to power in 1933 through to the outbreak of the Second World War.
+It will argue that, while the Holocaust could not have been predicted, the level of persecution escalated during the period.

 Christine Schmidt, Laura Jockusch, Bea Lewkowicz, Natalia Aleksiun